CVE-2023-38710 Invalid IKEv2 REKEY proposal causes libreswan to restart

-The Libreswan Project released a security patch affecting libreswan versions 3.0 to 4.11 that can cause vulnerable versions to restart on receiving malformed rekey request from authenticated peer.
+The Libreswan Project released a security patch affecting libreswan versions 4.2 to 4.12 that can cause vulnerable versions to restart when their own authby=secret PSK is missing.

 Libreswan VPN software